In this article

 Self-employment taxes

-Self-employment taxes, also known as FICA taxes, pay for services like Social Security and Medicaid.
-Salaried employees pay half of this tax, while their employers pay the other half.
-As a business owner, you’ll be responsible for your entire FICA tax burden, framed as a self-employment tax.
+Self-employment or FICA taxes pay for services like Social Security and Medicaid.
+Salaried employees spend half of this tax, while their employers pay the other half.
+As a business owner, you’ll be responsible for your entire FICA tax burden and deduct the employer portion of FICA taxes as a business expense.

 Capital gains taxes

-If your company produces income through investments, you’ll be required to pay capital gains taxes on that income.
-Capital gains taxes are lower than federal income taxes, ranging from 0% to 20% depending on your overall income.
+If your company produces income through investments, you must pay capital gains taxes on that income.
+Capital gains taxes are lower than federal income taxes, ranging from 0% to 20%, depending on your overall income.

 Property taxes

-As is the case for individuals, if your company owns real estate or other taxable property, you’ll need to pay property taxes to your local tax collector.
+As is the case for individuals, if your company owns real estate or other taxable property, you must pay property taxes to your local tax collector.

 Dividend taxes

 Many companies pay their owners and other shareholders dividends.
-These dividend payments are subject to either 0%, 15%, or 20% tax rates based on your overall personal income.
+Qualified dividend payments are subject to 0%, 15%, or 20% tax rates based on your overall personal income.

 Sales taxes

-In the U.S., 38 states require business owners to pay sales taxes, each with its own list of rates and exceptions.
-Be sure to look into sales tax requirements in the states in which you sell goods.
+In the U.S., 45 states assess statewide sales taxes, and 38 states require business owners to pay local sales taxes, each with its own list of rates and exceptions.
+Be sure to look into sales tax requirements in the states where you sell goods.

 Excise taxes

 Excise taxes are taxes placed on specific goods like alcohol, gasoline, and firearms.
-If you operate a business that sells these or similar goods, you’ll be required to pay excise taxes based on sales.
+If you operate a business that sells these or similar goods, you must pay excise taxes based on sales.

 When to file your small business taxes

-The business tax deadline for 2024 is April 15th.
+The deadline to file 2024 personal tax returns is April 15th, 2025.
+Several types of business returns are due on March 15th, 2025.
 However, payroll taxes are paid at least quarterly, and other taxes (like sales tax) may require monthly payments.

 Business tax filing do’s and don’ts

-As with any process, there are do’s and don’ts you should consider as you prepare and file your company’s taxes.
+As with any process, you should consider do’s and don’ts as you prepare and file your company’s taxes.
 Find the details of these below.

 Do's

-• File on time: If you file your taxes late, you’ll have to pay IRS penalties.
+• File on time: If you file your taxes late, you must pay IRS penalties.

 • Keep track: Don’t just focus on your taxes at the end of the year.
 Keep track of your finances and have your records ready at all times.